luminus-framework/luminus/resources/md/guestbook.md

 java -Ddatabase_url="jdbc:h2:./guestbook_dev.db" -jar target/guestbook.jar
 ```

-Note that we have to supply the `database_url` envrionment variable when running as a jar.
+Note that we have to supply the `database_url` environment variable when running as a jar.

 ***